 Cristiano Ronaldo was a key member of the Real Madrid side winning the UEFA Champions League 2013–14.
-In 2013-14, Ronaldo was top scorer in the UEFA Champions league for the second year running.
+In 2013-14, Ronaldo was top scorer in the UEFA Champions League for the second year running.
 The 2014 World Cup was a disappointment with Portugal going out in the group stages.
 However, Ronaldo was the first Portuguese player to play and score in three World Cup tournaments

-Some of Ronaldo’s Record
+Some of Ronaldo’s Records

 - Most goals scored in a single calendar year for club and country: 63 goals (2012)

 - Winner of five FIFA Ballon d’Or awards (given to world’s best player)